Ernest Lazarus: Recreations

-In 1905, Lazarus helped the Wilderness Golf Club to acquire land to the west of Blackett's Brook, adjacent to Manor House Farm in Friern Barnet, which was subsequently combined with John Miles's Manor House Farm estate to become the North Middlesex Golf Club.
+In 1905, Lazarus helped the Wilderness Golf Club acquire land to the west of Blackett's Brook, adjacent to Manor House Farm in Friern Barnet, which was subsequently combined with John Miles's Manor House Farm estate to become the North Middlesex Golf Club.

-He was a prominent member of the City Liberal Club and not long before his death was elected master of the Fanmakers' Company.
-He was a keen yachtsman, sailing his own boat off West Mersea and was a member of the Corinthian and Southampton Yacht Clubs.
+He was a prominent member of the City Liberal Club and, not long before his death, was elected master of the Fanmakers' Company.
+He was a keen yachtsman, sailing his own boat off West Mersea, and was a member of the Corinthian and Southampton Yacht Clubs.

 Philanthropy

 Lazarus was active in charitable work in north London and was the first treasurer and later chairman of the French Hospital in London.
-In 1913 he met the French president, Raymond Poincaré, on the occasion of his visit to the hospital.
+In 1913, he met the French president, Raymond Poincaré, on the occasion of his visit to the hospital.
 He was awarded the Légion d'honneur in recognition of his charitable work helping French people in London.

 Death and legacy

-Lazarus died of an "apoplectic stroke" on 9 January 1914 at West Mersea.
-His funeral was at Marylebone Cemetery with a memorial service at St John's church Whetstone.
+Lazarus died of an "apoplectic stroke" on 9 January 1914, at West Mersea.
+His funeral was at Marylebone Cemetery, with a memorial service at St. John's Church, Whetstone.
 He lived at Smiths Hall, West Mersea, Essex.
-In 1918 his family donated the current east window to the parish church of St Edmund King and Martyr, East Mersea, on the subject of the feast of the Epiphany.
+In 1918, his family donated the current east window to the parish church of St. Edmund King and Martyr, East Mersea, on the subject of the feast of the Epiphany.